GoodNotes/interviews/office-admin.md

 ### Grading & Submission
 You’ll be graded on problem solving skills, organisation skills, communication skills, time management skills, flexibility and level of attention to details.
-Please share the completed Take Home Test in a Google Folder to [this email](mailto:careers@goodnotes.com?subject=GoodNotes).
+Please submit your assignment in a Google Folder [here](https://airtable.com/shr2eaeRTGbYJBI5e).